A 2018 Pacific Crest Trail Fundraiser

 Why This Matters to Me

-This year, by hiking 2,650 miles from Mexico to Canada, I want to give back to the community by encouraging other young women to embark on their own personal transformation journeys—from taking up hiking or climbing to creating art; from committing to a meditation or yoga practice to writing every day.
+This year, by hiking 2,650 miles from Mexico to Canada, I want to give back by encouraging other young women to embark on their own personal transformation journeys—whether that means hiking or climbing, creating art, building a garden, committing to a dance practice, or writing every day.

 Beginning with my first steps from the Mexico border on March 25th and ending when I reach Canada in September, my goal is to raise $10,000.